How to Scan Documents from the Command Line on Windows, macOS, and Linux

 }

-Dynamic Web TWAIN RESTful API
+Step 6: Use Dynamic Web TWAIN’s RESTful API for Cross-Platform Scanning

 Dynamic Web TWAIN provides a RESTful API feature for scanning documents using TWAIN, WIA, SANE, ICA or eSCL.
 You can find its details on this page.